Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	4. Downside analysis:  People aren't THAT good at predicting their descendant's talents and preferences.
 I don't know how much I should need to say here.
 The mismatch stories are likely to be awful.
 	5. Mechanism proposal:  Pressing children super-hard can also achieve this objective.
 Like when I got math homework that took all night...
 Thaaat's the Commonwealth!
 The relative gentility of the Panarchy is why I'm drawn to preferring them.
 	6. Categorization:  History suggests that these regimes tend to come apart without violence as people move on from them, so... it's a failsafe technology.
 Sure, *the Nazis* took a world war to dismantle, but there've been a lot of life-planning, marriage-arranging conservative authoritarian societies that just got taken apart by their descendants rebelling peacefully.
 It's a nightmare technology because it suggests a dystopia for a lot of trapped children, but it's a failsafe technology because it comes apart with a whimper rather than a boom.
+	7. Conversion:  While I do not think this can convert between Panarchy and Commonwealth populations (it suggests aggravated frictions instead), I think that the Imperial focus on specialization suggests that this technology empowers the educational system to promote fluctuation between Commonwealth and Imperial populations.
-	7. Bureaucratic waste analysis:  Very NOT literal.
+	8. Bureaucratic waste analysis:  Very NOT literal.
 There's little bureaucracy involved in implementing this technology, and quite a lot of social strife that it opens up to make getting work done harder.
 Higher trauma burdens in subsequent generations cost a lot of productivity.
-	8. Liberation rating:  1/5
+	9. Liberation rating:  1/5
-	9. Protection rating:  2/5
+	10. Protection rating:  2/5
-	10. Technological smoothness:  5/5
+	11. Technological smoothness:  5/5
-	11. Technological extremophilia:  5/5
+	12. Technological extremophilia:  5/5
-	12. Stress/Boredom rating:  4/5 (Stressful)
+	13. Stress/Boredom rating:  4/5 (Stressful)
-	13. Me-points:  -1/3
+	14. Me-points:  -1/3
-	14. Kind of person most protected:  Matchmakers
+	15. Kind of person most protected:  Matchmakers
-	15. Special categories:  Hypersmooth, Nightmare, Failsafe
+	16. Special categories:  Hypersmooth, Nightmare, Failsafe
-	16. Conversion potential:  Unknown
+	17. Conversion potential:  Commonwealth<->Empire (limited)
 47. University
 	1. Mechanism proposal:  WYSIWYG.
 	2. Narrative indicator:  We already have a functioning system of universities on Earth.
 It works like this.